 (41) And Jesus answered and said unto her, Martha, Martha, thou art careful and troubled about many things: (42) But one thing is needful: and Mary hath chosen that good part, which shall not be taken away from her.

-Jesus’ answer surprised her however.
+Jesus’ answer surprised her, however.
 Martha was so concerned about getting things in order for the Lord.
 That she became overly worried.
 I want for you to get this.
 Jesus was there.
 However, she wasn’t able to bask in his presence because her mind was distracted by other things.
 God desires intimacy with us.
-How can we truly know what God has called us to do.
+How can we truly know what God has called us to do?
 If we neglect our private time with him.
 As I was preparing this God brought to my mind a married couple.
 The husband spends all of his time working to provide for his family.
 Anytime there is overtime he’s there.
-In his mind he’s doing it for his family so that his family may be able to have what they need.
-His wife however does not care about the extra.
-She just want the intimacy with her husband that she can’t get because he is too busy with other things.
+In his mind, he’s doing it for his family so that his family may be able to have what they need.
+His wife, however, does not care about the extra.
+She just wants the intimacy with her husband that she can’t get because he is too busy with other things.
 You see Martha and the husband and Jesus and the wife had one thing in common.
 Martha and the husband felt what they were doing was right.
 They were both looking to please.
 Martha was looking to please Jesus.
 The husband looking to please his wife.
 When all Jesus wanted and all the wife wanted was time.
 Jesus told Martha but one thing is needful.
 The word needful means essential.
 He was telling her you’re worried about the wrong things.
 Mary has chosen the good part.
 The time that she has spent with me.
 It will not be taken away from her.
 A person who spends time in the presence of the Lord gains wisdom and insight.
 Eventually what they learned from the Lord will come out but we can’t give what we don’t have.
 Let me ask you this question.
 What is more important Serving?
 Or Ministering to someone needs?
 You may be asking well Aqua isn’t that the same thing.
 No, not at all I can go to Red Lobster and be served by a waiter but the meal he serves me will only last for so long.
 I can have a need and be ministered to with the word that can carry me on through a dark season.
 A person who does not spend time with God.
 Will not be able to give you the word.
 I don’t care how sweet of a person they are.
 I don’t even care if they have the best intentions.

-In Psalm 46:10 it says Be still, and know that I am God.
-There is a peace that comes with being still in God’s presence.
+Psalm 46:10 it says Be still, and know that I am God: There is a peace that comes with being still in God’s presence.
 It is there that he gives wisdom and direction.
-It is there that we get rest.
+It is there that we get to rest.
 Where we’re not so easily frustrated.
 God’s work will always get done but he doesn’t want for us to get burned out either.
 God wants for us to know that there is one thing that is needful for a successful relationship with him.
-That’s quite time with just you and him.
+That’s quite a time with just you and him.